-The Company estimates the fair value of all employee share options awarded under its 2007 Share Incentive Plan (the "2007 Plan") on the grant date using an option-pricing model.
+The Company estimates the fair value of all employee share options and restricted share units awarded under its 2007 Share Incentive Plan (the "2007 Plan") on the grant date.
 The value of the portion of the award that is ultimately expected to vest is recognized as expense over the requisite service periods in the Company's condensed consolidated statements of income.